fortinet-fortisoar/connector-fortisoar-soc-simulator/README.md

 # FortiSOAR SOC Simulator

-The FortiSOAR SOC Simulator connector is used to create various scenarios.
+The FortiSOAR SOC Simulator connector is used to run Use Case simulations. a Use case simulation (Scenario) has the below design principles:

+- A simulation starts with a record (Typically an alert) having the same data the record has when it is created via the ingestion process.
+This will guarantee all subsequent workflow would work the same regardless whether the source of the record is a simulation or a live environment data
+- Optionally, It should be possible to run a simulation in either automated way, so all playbooks will be trigger automatically or a manual way where the user has to use the WebUI to trigger them.
+To achieve this a simple method below could be used:
+  - All actual playbooks should be created with a referenced trigger
+  - Each actual playbook would have two parent playbooks, one with a manual trigger and anotherone automated (onCreate/onUpdate)
+  - A simulation can use a record attribute (such as: SOURCE TYPE in Alerts) value to decide whether subsequent playbooks will run automatically or not (manually triggered then)
+- The simulation should always indicate via the Workspace comments what is the **next step** to guide users running the simulation in the workflow
+- Try to always to leverage existing solution pack to accomplish tasks, if a bug is detected, it can be reported in the issues section of the corresponding solution pack

 To configure this connector, open the FortiSOAR SOC Simulator Connector and in its "Configuration > Page" enter the following values for the configuration parameters

 - **Configuration Name**: Provide a name for this configuration and you can optionally mark this configuration as the “Default Configuration”.